bernardphh/500px-APIless/README.md

 Unless, you are in it not for fun, or your fun is getting ahead, no matter what...

-Before trying my bots, just for fun, you may say; check out this old but very interesting article I came across some time ago.
+Before trying my bots- just for fun, you may say- check out this old but very interesting article I came across some time ago.
-It is from  Andy Hutchinson and it said:
+It is from  Andy Hutchinson and it pretty much said it all:
  [The Real Reason You Suck on Photo Sharing Sites: The Bots are Beating You](https://petapixel.com/2017/02/27/real-reason-suck-photo-sharing-sites-bots-beating/)